shekkizh/shekkizh.github.io/_posts/2024-11-11-prompting-dichotomy.md

 However, open-ended prompts can lead to:

-- Inefficient for use-cases where speed is crucial.
+- Inefficiency for use-cases where speed is crucial.
 - Multiple follow-ups.
 If not generating enough context, the model might fall short in answering and would require multiple steps before achieving required context to respond correctly.
 - Hallucinated or unstructured responses.
 The initial text generated sets the stage for the future response.
 Consequently, this approach is often unpredictable.